chrisbw3/gulp/README.md

 The original style column was removed after copy/pasting as values for the new main and sub style columns.
 ## Importing, Querying, Analyzing in SQL
 For all SQL queries, refer to ["gulp.sql" in the Assets folder](https://github.com/chrisbw3/gulp/tree/d5c409b881a776555d7124ae715693722ccf5d77/Assets).

+## Launching the Web Application
+Using streamlit and other Python libraries, an easy to use web app was create with the purpose of giving quick recommendations to those looking for their next favorite beer.